The Avian Medical Center

 From parrots to finches, from chickens to geese, we have the experience to meet the unique veterinary needs of your special bird.
 We are dedicated to ensuring that your bird receives the exceptional care it needs to be healthy and happy.
 If you have questions about anything bird related, please ask us.
 We are happy to help!

-Please keep in mind we are closed from noon until 1 PM every day, to keep our staff sharp!
+Please keep in mind we are closed from 12 PM until 1 PM every day, to keep our staff sharp!
 All calls received during this time will be returned after lunch.
 Our phone number is 503-635-5672.

 If you are having an emergency during Avian Medical Center's open appointment hours, please contact us at 503-635-5672 for an emergency admissions appointment.

 Once we learn of your situation we will give you a time to bring your bird in (typically as soon as you can get to us).
 Your bird will then be admitted to our hospital for immediate supportive care.

 At the front desk we will ask you to complete a questionnaire so we can get some background information about your bird’s situation and history thus far.
 One of our technicians will bring your bird back to our hospital area to begin treatment and once your bird has stabilized and we’ve had a chance to assess their condition, we will update you on their status and Dr. Lintner’s treatment plan.